We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Where: 66 Kampong Bugis, #01-01, Singapore 338987

-The Japanese fusion menu at Atmosphere Bistro has plenty of great food picks for the whole fam and makes a great pit stop if you’ve been busy in the Parkland Green area of East Coast Park for the day.
+The Japanese fusion menu at Atmosphere Bistro has plenty of great food picks for the whole family and makes a great pit stop if you’ve been busy in the Parkland Green area of East Coast Park for the day.
+It’s a great stop when you want something a bit more substantial than the nearby kid-friendly cafes offer.
 Amazing menu aside, we also love that this place has an indoor play area for little ones and plenty of green space outside for kids who can’t keep still – plus there are regular cooking classes for mini chefs (keep an eye on its Facebook Page for deets).
 Could this place be any more perfect for families?
 How about regular sports screenings for dad, and even a dartboard for the moody teens in da house?
 Yep: this restaurant is totally kid-friendly and we can’t wait to go back!

 Where: 920 East Coast Parkway, #01-25 to 27, Parkland Green, Singapore 449875, p.
 6440 9705